landing-ai/vision-agent/examples/chat/README.md

 # Vision Agent Chat Application

-The Vision Agent chat appliction allows you to have conversations with the agent system to accomplish a wider variety of tasks.
+The VisionAgent chat appliction allows you to have conversations with the agent system to accomplish a wider variety of tasks.

 ## Get Started